 61 Reviews / 61 Ratings

-Launching Cocktail Evenings at Fava - Experience the Med.
+Fava brings to you Cocktail Evenings.
 The evening will get you exciting Cocktails & a very special 2 + 1 (from 7pm-8pm).
-Not just that, enjoy the Live Band between (7pm-10pm), after which DJ Nasha takes over the house all the way until 12:30am.
+Not just that, enjoy the Live Band between (7pm-10pm).

 Fava - The Mediterranean Restaurant (feel-good)